 Unlike the federal tax system, state taxes vary from state to state.
 So, certain tax laws in some states may not apply to others.
 It’s important to understand your state’s specific tax rules.
 This makes a difference in the responsibilities for you, the taxpayer.
 While you may not be subject to Texas income taxes, you will need to adhere to other state tax laws in Texas.

 Federal tax laws are voted on by Congress and enforced by the Internal Revenue Service, or IRS.

 Texas tax laws are enacted by the state legislature and enforced by the Texas Department of Treasury office.
 For more information, visit the Texas Comptroller.

 For a full list of Texas tax statutes, visit https://statutes.capitol.texas.gov/?link=TX.

 Get Help Understanding Tax Laws in Texas

 While there are no personal income taxes in Texas, you still are subject to sales, property, and other types of tax in Texas.
 To help manage your Texas state tax obligations, you may want to consider using Tax Pro Go, virtual tax prep offered by H&R Block.
 With this service, we’ll match you with a tax pro with Tax tax expertise.
 Then, you will upload your tax documents, and our tax pros will do the rest!

 We can even help not only with Texas tax laws, but also the federal deduction for paying state taxes and navigating the tax laws specific to Texas.

-Looking for more information about your Maine refund?
+Looking for more information about your Michigan refund?
 Find out details on how to check your refund status, who to contact, and more from H&R Block.